WhiskyChoy/FJSP-DRL-DANIEL/README.md

                                  --test_data 10x5+mix  # list of instance names for testing
                                  --test_model 10x5+mix # list of model names for testing
-                                 --test_mode False     # whether using the sampling strategy --sample_times 100    # set the number of sampling times
+                                 --test_mode False     # whether using the sampling strategy --sample_times 100    # set the number of sampling times (not used when test_mode is False; instead, 5 times of greedy strategy will be used)
 ```

 ## Cite the paper